tsackton/taelgar/People/Sembarans/Marion of Cleenseau.md

 %%^Date:1720%%
 She was badly wounded during the events of the [[Cleenseau Spider Attacks]] and did not travel to [[Dunfry]] with the rest of the [[Army Garrison of Cleenseau]].
 %%^End%%

-%% Note:
-She should show up in Cleenseau Session 09 as someone who helps with the Zombies
-%%